Raju Jeyamohan: Career

+In 2021, he participated in the reality television show Bigg Boss 5 on Star Vijay as a contestant and later emerged as the winner.

 He also appeared in the celebration show called Bigg Boss 5 Kondattam as a guest and Start Music season 3.
 Raju also announced that he is taking a break from acting in television and focus more on acting in his upcoming films.

 In late 2022, he also started hosting a sketch comedy and chat show called Raju Vootla Party featuring him as the main host and character in the show which aired on Star Vijay.

+In 2025, Raju made his debut as a lead actor in the film Bun Butter Jam directed by Raghav Mirdath.
+The film opened up to positive reviews from critics and praised Raju for his performance.
+Later that year, he participated in the show Cooku with Comali - Season 6 as a contestant and later emerged as the winner of the season.